muhammadrasheed03/Projects/README.md

 # Projects by Muhammad Yaseen Rasheed

-This repository contains a variety of computational projects, ranging from optimization problems to machine learning models and simulations.
+This repository contains a variety of software projects, ranging from optimization problems to machine learning models and simulations.
 Below is an overview of each project and the technologies used.

 ---